 Asbestos Surveys in Residential Properties (Residential Asbestos Surveys)

 The type of asbestos survey you require in a residential property will depend on the purpose of the survey.
-If you require a survey purely for peace of mind; if you are purchasing a property and your mortgage lender has requested a survey; or if a chartered building survey/homebuyer report has recommended an asbestos survey due to suspected asbestos materials (ACMs), then you will most likely require a management asbestos survey.
+If you require a survey purely for peace of mind; if you are purchasing a property and your mortgage lender has requested an asbestos survey; or if a chartered building survey/homebuyer report has recommended an asbestos survey due to suspected asbestos materials (ACMs), then you will most likely require a management asbestos survey.
 If asbestos is in good condition and is not likely to succumb to damage or be disturbed in any way, then it can remain in situ, but if it is damaged then removal may be required.
-Depending on the type and extent of asbestos-containing materials, removal can be expensive and so knowing about it prior to purchasing a property is essential.
+Depending on the type and extent of asbestos-containing materials, removal can be expensive,so knowing about it prior to purchasing a property is essential.
 It is also useful information when ensuring you remain safe during DIY projects.

-However, if you are planning refurbishment or any kind of demolition then you will require a refurbishment asbestos survey demolition asbestos survey.
+However, if you are planning refurbishment or any kind of demolition then you will require a refurbishment asbestos survey or a demolition asbestos survey.
 It is important to note that if you are planning to undertake work on a residential property you are purchasing, due to the level of intrusive survey work required, it is unlikely you will get permission to undertake an R&D survey until you own the property.

 Residential management asbestos surveys start from as little as £200, but the price will be dependent on several factors including, the size of the property, its age and location.